PRO100BYTE/ProjectArcade-Wiki/controllers/specific_mapping/mame64-controller-mapping.md

 <figure><img src="https://i.imgur.com/ltkfOQt.png" alt=""><figcaption></figcaption></figure>

 {% hint style="info" %}
-Do not hesitate to share the files you have created with the RetroBat team if you have a general profile that can be shared with other users.
+Do not hesitate to share the files you have created with the #TheDayG0ne or RetroBat team if you have a general profile that can be shared with other users.
 {% endhint %}